DaDouglasLi/calm-flow/README.md

-# calm-flow
+# Calm Flow

 A meditative desktop application that combines background pink-ish noise with slow breathing and a generative abstract visual, both responding to typing cadence.
-Built with Electron for cross-platform desktop experience with global keyboard detection that works even when the app is hidden.
+Built with Electron for cross-platform desktop experience.

-This is a project built for HackWashU 2025.
+**HackWashU 2025 Project**

 ## Features

 - **Desktop Application** - Native Electron app with cross-platform support (Windows, macOS, Linux)
 - **Desktop Keyboard Detection** - Responds to typing when the app is focused, without interfering with other applications
 - **Real-time typing cadence analysis** - Monitors keystroke timing and calculates smoothed inter-key intervals (IKI) to detect typing rhythm